 English language and English-speaking Cultures

 This course aims to illuminate the present time and its emergence from historical events and narratives, and in particular the role of English language and culture in those narratives.
-Generational change and the relationship between the private and the public are taken as key themes, and the historical context is illustrated around canonical texts from the present day, from 100, from 200 and from 400 years ago.
+Gender relations and identities are taken as key themes, and the historical context is illustrated around canonical texts from the present day, and from 50, 100, 200 and 400 years ago.